Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 - `meta`, this is a weird one, it matches attributes.
 Could be useful if you want to construct a type and pass in attributes to apply to it.

-There's a lot here and I've ignored the backwards compatible fragment specifiers (some specifiers have changed behaviour over the years).
+There's a lot here, and I've ignored the backwards compatible fragment specifiers (some specifiers have changed behaviour over the years).
 If you want to see the full list of fragment-specifiers, or more complete descriptions of each of them check out the official documentation here: https://doc.rust-lang.org/reference/macros-by-example.html#metavariables